BorgwardtLab/NeuralWalker/README.md

 The repository implements the NeuralWalker in [Pytorch Geometric][1] described in the following paper

 >Dexiong Chen, Till Schulz, and Karsten Borgwardt.
-[Learning Long Range Dependencies on Graphs via Random Walks][2], Preprint 2024.
+[Learning Long Range Dependencies on Graphs via Random Walks][2], ICLR 2025.

 **TL;DR**: A novel random-walk based neural architecture for graph representation learning.